 - (a) The Group's counterparty credit risk arising from derivative contracts and securities financing transactions both in trading and banking book is subject to the same risk management framework as mentioned in Note 4 to the Consolidated Financial Statements.
 The Group establishes credit limit through formal credit approval procedures to control the pre-settlement credit risk arising from derivative transactions and settlement limit to control the settlement risk arising from foreign exchange-related transactions for counterparties in both the trading book and banking book. - (b) The Group monitors the risk exposures arising from market fluctuations by using the current exposure and the potential exposure value of the transactions.
 Exceptions or excesses are timely and closely identified and monitored by RMD. - Credit equivalent amount and capital charge for the relevant counterparty credit exposures are determined following the regulatory capital requirements.
-Currently, the Group has adopted the Current Exposure Method to measure the relevant credit equivalent amount, which comprises current exposures and potential future exposures.
-The relevant counterparty default risk capital charge is calculated under the STC approach.
+The Group has adopted the standardized approach (counterparty credit risk) to calculate its default risk exposures starting from 30 June 2021.
 In addition, the Group has adopted standardised credit valuation adjustment ("CVA") method to calculate the relevant counterparty CVA capital charge. - (c) If the Group has purchased credit protection, credit assessments and reviews should also be conducted on the creditworthiness of the credit protection providers.
 Whether specific wrong-way risk exists in the Group's exposure to the credit protection providers should also be included in the assessments.
 For credit protection via purchasing credit derivative contracts, limits are set for each credit protection provider and approvals from relevant level of management should be obtained, in order to control the concentration risk arising from individual credit protection providers.